DavidPesticcio/codium_configuration/README.md

 ```

 # 2. Zsh History && Configuration
-Run these following command sync the ZSH history & configuration from local to repo:
+Run these following command sync the ZSH history & configuration and then choosing the options:
 ```
 scripts/sync_zsh.sh
 ```